 This boosts their confidence and encourages them to think out of the box, take risks, experiment with new strategies and engage actively with their peers.
 Children benefit greatly from being given an opportunity to work in groups.
 In an atmosphere that is conducive to exploration and collaboration, children thrive and overcome their fear (if any) of being in the public eye.

 #2 More Imagination

 Albert Einstein has suggested that imagination is even more important than knowledge.
-Imagination makes it possible for children to picture a whole world inside their mind.
+Imagination makes it possible for children to picture a whole world inside their minds.
 It fosters their ability to look at a situation from myriad points of view, while it enables them to travel both into the past and the future.